EPCCed/Activities/Readme.md

 # Outreach
 This repository contains a description of EPCC/ARCHER outreach activities.
-Various practical activities are described that can be used to demonstrate the benefits of parallel/supercomputing to the general public and young people.
-If you go on to use any of these we would love to hear about it - drop me an [email](mailto:m.antonioletti@epcc.ed.ac.uk).
-If you would like to contribute then let me know what your GitHub id is and I will add you to the repository.
+Various practical activities are described that can be used to demonstrate the benefits of parallel/supercomputing to the general public and/or young people.

+If you go on to use any of these we would love to hear about it - drop us an [email](mailto:m.antonioletti@epcc.ed.ac.uk) with any feedback.
+If you would like to contribute then please fork the repository and issue a pull request with your contributions.

 <!-- Licensing and copyright stuff below -->
 <br>